Gasbiachraf/first_project_js_Achraf_GASBI/projet.md

             - Require at least 7 characters to confirm the password.(done)

             # Password_confirmed:
-            - The user must re-enter their exact password; otherwise, they are blocked.
+            - The user must re-enter their exact password; otherwise, they are blocked. (done)

         * If the user chooses to log in, here are the details they must enter:
             # Email:
-            - Check if the email exists in our Database.
+            - Check if the email exists in our Database. (done)

             # Password:
-            - Check if the entered password is associated with the previously entered email.
+            - Check if the entered password is associated with the previously entered email. (done)

         * If the user chooses to change the password:
             - They must enter their existing Email in the Database.